Contents

 To provide help, I need the following:

-Please use the Get Support tool in the help panel or the about page of the addon preferences to create the system-info.txt and .log files, and for further instructions in the README.html file.
+Please use the Get Support tool in the help panel or in the addon preferences to create the system-info.txt and .log files, and for further instructions in the README.html file.

 Keep in mind